h8d13/Vase/README.md

 # Vase

-A testing suite to run VMs and perform system installations.
+A testing suite to run VMs and perform archlinux system installations.
-> Made for archlinux to be able to test future installs without going into BIOS.
+> Made to be able to test future installs without going into BIOS. **Without a USB or without an ISO.**

 Written in raw shell to wrap Archinstall.